 - i.
 Child sexual exploitation is a form of child sexual abuse.
 It occurs where an individual or group takes advantage of an imbalance of power to coerce, manipulate or deceive a child or young person under the age of 18 into sexual activity (a) in exchange for something the victim needs or wants, and/or (b) for the financial advantage or increased status of the perpetrator or facilitator.
 The victim may have been sexually exploited even if the sexual activity appears consensual.
 Child sexual exploitation does not always involve physical contact; it can also occur through the use of technology. - ii.
 CSE can be a one-off occurrence or a series of incidents over time and range from opportunistic to complex organised abuse.
-It can involve force and / or enticement-based methods of compliance and may, or may not, be accompanied by violence or threats of violence. - iii.
+It can involve force and / or enticement-based methods of compliance and may, or may not, be accompanied by violence or threats of violence.

+- iii.
 Potential indicators of sexual exploitation will be addressed within staff training, including raising awareness with staff that some young people who are being sexually exploited do not show any external signs of abuse and may not recognise it as abuse.
 Staff will follow the procedures outlined in this policy if concerns of child sexual exploitation arise. - iv.
-The Designated Safeguarding Lead will complete the Safeguarding Children Partnership Board's Exploitation (CSE / Criminal/Gangs) Risk Assessment and Management Tool and refer to Social Care if there is a concern that a young person may be at risk of CSE. - v.
-The Trust recognises that young people who go missing can be at increased risk of sexual exploitation and has procedures in place to ensure appropriate response to children and young people who go missing, particularly on repeat occasions (see 3.8.4).
+The DSL will complete the Safeguarding Children Partnership Board's Exploitation Risk Assessment and Management Tool and refer to Social Care if there is a concern that a young person may be at risk of CSE. - v.
+The School recognises that young people who go missing can be at increased risk of sexual exploitation and has procedures in place to ensure appropriate response to children and young people who go missing, particularly on repeat occasions. - vi.
+The School works in partnership with Peterborough City Council to identify and provide appropriate support to students who have gone missing through the Operation Encompass scheme.
+Cambridgeshire's Education Safeguarding Team will share police information of missing child episodes with the DSL.
+On receipt of any information, the DSL will decide on the appropriate support the child may require.
+The Operation Encompass information is stored in line with all other confidential safeguarding and child protection information.

-3.8.7 Children Living with Substance Misusing Parents/Carers
+3.8.6 Children Living with Substance Misusing Parents/Carers

 - i.
 Misuse of drugs or alcohol is strongly associated with significant harm to children, especially when combined with other features such as domestic violence. - ii.
-When the Trust receives information about drug and alcohol abuse by a child's parent/carer they will follow appropriate procedures. - iii.
+When the school receives information about drug and alcohol abuse by a child's parent/carer they will follow appropriate procedures. - iii.
 This is particularly important if the following factors are present: - Use of the family resources to finance the parent/carer's dependency, characterised by inadequate food, heat and clothing for the children. - Children exposed to unsuitable care givers or visitors, eg customers or dealers - The effects of alcohol leading to an inappropriate display of sexual and/or aggressive behaviour. - Chaotic drug and alcohol use leading to emotional unavailability, irrational behaviour and reduced parental vigilance. - Disturbed moods as a result of withdrawal symptoms or dependency. - Unsafe storage of drugs and/or alcohol or injecting equipment. - Drugs and/or alcohol having an adverse impact on the growth and development of an unborn child.

-3.8.8 Children Living with Domestic Abuse
+3.8.7 Children Living with Domestic Abuse